-The Charlotte County Emergency Management Office is working through response and recovery from Hurricane Ian and beyond, maintaining communication with local, state, and federal agencies.
+The Charlotte County Emergency Management Office is working through response and recovery from Hurricane Ian and other storms, maintaining communication with local, state, and federal agencies.

 Follow Charlotte County Emergency Management on this website and social media for updates: